lukemunsch/promo-sales-review/README.md

 ### Local Deployment

-this is how it is locally deployed
+this is how it is locally deployed - gitpod

 ### Remote Deployment

-this is how it is remotely deployed
+this is how it is remotely deployed - heroku

 ## Credits